davewalker5/ADS-B-BaseStationReader/README.md

 - **Historical observation browsing** with dedicated session, session-editor and tracking-record views, filtering and record inspection
 - **Historical session management** with notes-only editing and confirmed deletion while no observation session is active
 - **Post-session analysis** available directly from the session browser
-- **Historical reporting suite** implemented using Jupyter notebooks for session, aircraft, flight, position, reference-data and temporal analysis
+- **Historical reporting suite** implemented using Jupyter notebooks for session, aircraft, flight, position-density, reference-data and temporal analysis
 - **Interactive live radar plus 2D and 3D flight-path visualisation**
 - **Tabbed contextual lookup workspace** for aircraft and flights, airport schedules, route visualisation and METAR/TAF weather
 - **Reference-data management and CSV import** for: